Blackpool Aviation Week 1909: Creation of the show

 In the six years following the Wright Brothers's first powered flight aviation had spread across the world.
 France had become the centre of European flight.
 In July 1909, Louis Blériot became the first person to cross the English Channel in a powered aircraft.
 In August 1909, inspired by the accomplishments of the French, Lord Northcliffe, the owner of the Daily Mail wrote to the Blackpool Corporation suggesting they hold their own air show.
 The Mayor of Blackpool led a delegation to the Grande Semaine d'Aviation de la Champagne in Rheims and in early September the Corporation started planning for their own event.
 Over £6000 in prize funds was raised, primarily the Corporation, Lord Northcliffe and Sir Thomas Lipton.

 In order to run the event, the Lancashire Aero Club was formed in August 1909.
-The club then leased land from a local golf course about 2 mi south of Blackpool.
-The golf course was converted over the course of six weeks, with the Ministry of Labour paid for 200 unemployed men to build the course, complete with grandstands, a clubhouse and hangars.
+The club then leased land at Squires Gate from a local golf course about 2 mi south of Blackpool.
+The golf course was converted over the course of six weeks; the Ministry of Labour paid for 200 unemployed men to build the course, complete with grandstands, a clubhouse and hangars.
+The site later became Blackpool Airport.